svmoskalyov/svmoskalyov/README.md

 ## 👋 Hi, I’m Serhii
-As a FULL STACK DEVELOPER, I am proficient in HTML5, CSS3, JavaScript, React, Node.js, e.t.c.
+As a FULL STACK DEVELOPER, I am proficient in HTML5, CSS3, JavaScript, Node.js, React, React Native, etc.
 👨‍💻 I'm currently a junior developer, but I'm progressing in development to grow professionally 👀 I'm looking for a job as a web-developer